Saltaire, New York

-Saltaire is a village on Fire Island in the southern part of the Town of Islip in Suffolk County, New York, United States.
-The year-round population was 37 at the 2010 census, which, as a summer beach community, increases many times over in the summer.
+Saltaire is a village on Fire Island in the Town of Islip, in Suffolk County, New York, United States.
+The year-round population was 113 at the time of the 2020 census, which, as a summer beach community, increases many times over in the summer.

 History

 Saltaire was founded in 1910 and incorporated in 1917.

 The village was heavily damaged and six residents killed in the Hurricane of 1938.

-In early 2009 the village underwent a beach restoration project.
+In early 2009, the village underwent a beach restoration project.

-The village sustained damage by Hurricane Sandy in 2012.
+The village was damaged by Hurricane Sandy in 2012.

-Transportation

-An individual has three ways to get to the community (and the island in general).
-One could ride the Fire Island Ferries, arrive by private boat or travel by car (restricted).
-Use of the ferries is by far the most popular means of getting to Saltaire.
-It is also possible to reach Saltaire by foot or bicycle from other Fire Island communities, by one of the inland walks or on the beach.